Bird changes

-The Blues for Alice changes, Bird changes, Bird Blues, or New York Blues changes, is a chord progression, often named after Charlie Parker ("Bird"), which is a variation of the twelve-bar blues.
+The Blues for Alice changes, Bird changes, Bird Blues, or New York Blues changes is a chord progression, often named after Charlie Parker ("Bird"), which is a variation of the twelve-bar blues.

 The progression uses a series of sequential ii–V or secondary ii–V progressions, and has been used in pieces such as Parker's "Blues for Alice".
-Toots Thielemans's "Bluesette", Freight Trane written by pianist Tommy Flanagan, and Parker's "Confirmation" also have similar progressions.
+Toots Thielemans's "Bluesette", "Freight Trane" written by pianist Tommy Flanagan, and Parker's "Confirmation" have similar progressions.

 Structure

-A simple blues progression, in C, is as follows:
+A simple blues progression, in C, is:

-A typical blues progression in jazz, in C, is as follows:
+A typical blues progression in jazz, in C, is:

-The Bird Blues progression, in C, is as follows:
+The Bird Blues progression, in C, is: